mickeym3773/467-capstone-tag/README.md

    ```
 2. Navigate your command line into the 467-capstone-tag folder.

+4. Create a "firebase.js" file in the /src folder, and paste in the code from the "Firebase.js Credentials" Doc on Google Drive.
+Check out the "firebase_example.js" file in the same folder to verify what it should look like.

-4. Install NPM packages
+5. Install NPM packages
    ```sh
    npm install
    ```
-5. Create a "firebase.js" file in the /src folder, and paste in the code from the "Firebase.js Credentials" Doc on Google Drive.
-Check out the "firebase_example.js" file in the same folder to verify what it should look like.

-6. Run the program
+6. Run the web app.
     ```sh
     npm start
     ```